 This is a sample survey with a cross-sectional design.

-The proportions of data collected with questionnaires and obtained from administrative files vary from one year to the next, from one province to another and from industry to industry.
-These proportions are based on the resources available as well as the survey's target coverage at the national, provincial and industry levels.
+The proportion of long form questionnaires, short form questionnaires and use of tax data varies from one year to the next, from one province to another and from industry to industry.
+These proportions are based on the resource envelope as well as the survey's target coverage at the national, provincial and industry levels.

 Responding to this survey is mandatory.